bendupey87/DATA-501-Group-Project-UFO-Sightings-Data-Analysis/README2.md

 Device ownership

-Broadband availability
+Things to look for:

-to match our proposal’s emphasis on communication technology adoption.
+Broadband availability to match our proposal’s emphasis on communication technology adoption.

+Internet access over time

+Home computer adoption

 # By Next meeting: